 One of the hallmarks of Kripalu Yoga is its emphasis on witness consciousness, the ability to observe what’s occurring without reaction or judgment.
-This theme ran through the early-morning Moderate Yoga class I took with Kripalu Yoga teacher and faculty member Janna Delgado during my recent R&R Retreat weekend at Kripalu.
+This theme ran through the early-morning Moderate Yoga class I took with Kripalu Yoga teacher and faculty member Janna Delgado during a recent weekend at Kripalu.

 Janna says that her aim when teaching is “to help folks tune into their inherent wisdom—to trust that wisdom and let their practice be informed by it.”

 As class begins, Janna asks that we set an intention for our practice.
 “Having an intention helps to direct the mind,” she says, “keeping it focused and preventing it from straying.
 Having clarity of mind with a focused practice gracefully carries us toward fulfilling our personal goals, whatever they may be.”